AlitheonDotCom/orbbec-astra-acquisition-tool/README.md

 ```
 git submodule update --remote
 ```
+*Note: If you pull the latest version of the submodule using the above command, please repeat the installation steps described below.*

 A full explanation of the submodule commands is out of scope of this document.
 Please refer to the following link to learn more: https://git-scm.com/book/en/v2/Git-Tools-Submodules

 ## Installation
-1. Clone/download the repo to your project folder.
+1. Clone/download the repo to your project folder, using the above command.
-2. Using the submodule commands listed above, get the Astra SDK.
 3. The SDK will be fetched inside the *astra* subdirectory.
 4. Copy the folder titled *AcquisitionTool* to  *astra/samples/sfml*.
 The *AcquisitionTool* folder contains our c++ code and the CMakeLists.txt file.
 5. Now go to *astra/samples/scripts* and copy the bash script titled *build_samples.sh* to *astra/samples* parent folder.
 Then, run the bash script using: `./build_samples.sh`.